jonlevi/enFoldX/README.md

 - [Tutorial for local installation of AF3](docs/TUTORIAL.md)
 - [Tutorial for AF3 server](docs/TUTORIAL_SERVER_BASED.md)

-After following the steps in either of those tutorials, you should have a CSV called `ensemble_features.csv` that can be used to predict binding below with our pre-trained models, with means and std of each of the features across the ensemble.
+After following the steps in either of those tutorials, you should have a CSV called `ensemble_features.csv` with the enFoldX feature set described in the paper.
+For the local installation, this CSV can be used to predict binding below with our pre-trained models, with means and std of each of the features across the ensemble.
 (The output also contains `all_structures_features.csv` - which contains the full ensemble without any collapsing,  `avg_features.csv` - only the average values over the ensemble, and `best_features.csv` the highest-ranked structure from the ensemble.)

 For the pre-trained enFoldXs models below, you will need to use `ensemble_features.csv`.
 Once you have that CSV, you can continue to the next step here.

 ## Step 3: Predict Binding

-You can either train your own classifier using features generated in the steps above (on a meaningfully large labeled dataset, such as VDJdb), or use one of the pretrained models provided in the `models/` directory.
+You can either train your own classifier using features generated in the steps above (on a meaningfully large labeled dataset, such as VDJdb), or use one of the pretrained models provided in the `models/` directory. **These models are currently only calibrated for AF3 local installation outputs and not for server-based outputs**.

 A detailed description of the available models is provided in [`models/MODELS.md`](models/MODELS.md).
 In brief:
 - **human** (`enFoldX_human_vFebSept_DecoyPerm`): trained on VDJdb human data with decoy and permuted negatives (10-seed ensemble).
 We recommend this model for general TCR:pMHC predictions.
 - **human_decoy** (`enFoldX_human_vFebSept_Decoy`): trained on VDJdb human data with decoy negatives (10-seed ensemble).
 This model performs best on mutational scan datasets, and T Cell cross-reactivity tasks like the MEL TCRs.
 - **mouse** (`enFoldX_mouse_vFeb_Decoy`): trained on VDJdb mouse data with decoy negatives (10-seed ensemble).
 Use it for mouse TCR:pMHC predictions.
-- **human_1seed** (`enFoldX_human_vFebSept_DecoyPerm_1seed`): trained on VDJdb human data with decoy and permuted negatives (a 1-seed ensemble, using 5 AF3 samples for just 1 AF3 seed).
-If your test dataset contains features for only 1 AF3 seed (for example, using the server implementation), please use this model.
+- **human_1seed** (`enFoldX_human_vFebSept_DecoyPerm_1seed`): trained on VDJdb human data with decoy and permuted negatives (a 1-seed ensemble, using 5 AF3 samples for just 1 AF3 seed for quickest runtime).
+If your test dataset contains features for only 1 AF3 seed, please use this model.

 Each pretrained model is packaged together with its corresponding feature scaler.
 The script `get_cognate_predictions.py` automatically loads the selected model together with its corresponding scaler, scales the input features to the model's training feature space, generates and saves predicted probabilities of cognate TCR:pMHC binding: